About The 100 Group

 The 100 Group can trace its origins back to 1975, when a group called The 100 Group of Chartered Accountants was formed.
 At that time, members were drawn more widely than Finance Directors.

 The first Chairman was Arthur John, and the members quickly decided that it should be a working organisation rather than a social group.
 The earliest topics covered related to the report of the Sandilands Committee, a UK Government inquiry into inflation accounting.

 In 1978, Leslie Pincot (Esso) became chairman, and shortly thereafter it established three standing committees to consider emerging topics.
 At this time, the group was heavily involved in the role and function of Audit Committees as well as establishing a group to consider the skills and knowledge required by Finance Directors.
 Accounting standards and tax legislation dominated activities and both have remained at the forefront of the Group’s activities ever since.

 Under Ian Tegner’s (Midland Bank) Chairmanship from 1989, the membership criterion was altered.
 Whereas previously a number of Chief Executives and Company Chairmen had been members, changes were implemented to restrict members to those holding a current role in finance.
 It was shortly after this move, that the group became known as the 100 Group of Finance Directors.

 Throughout the 1990’s the group lobbied on a number of high-profile activities such as pension reform and changes to accounting standards.
 It also played a leading role in the development of the Cadbury Report.

 More recently in the 2000’s, the group has played leading roles in the acceptance and development of International Accounting Standards, turning its attention to Europe and beyond.
-The current Chairman is Brian Gilvary (BP) who succeeded Andrew Bonfield (National Grid) in August 2018.
+The current Chairman is Julia Wilson (3i) who succeeded Brian Gilvary (BP) in June 2020.
 The group’s activities continue to be as relevant and important today, as they have ever been.